 Butternut Squash and Sweet Potato Soup

 This is one of my favorite soups and I serve it every year for Thanksgiving.
-With butternut squash, sweet potatoes, apples and warm spices, it’s tastes like fall in a bowl.
-It’s surprisingly easy to make, though you’d never know by tasting it.
-The hardest part is wrestling with your butternut squash, so try to find one already cut up and packaged.
+With butternut squash, sweet potatoes, apples and warm spices, it’s tastes just like fall in a bowl.
+It’s surprisingly easy to make; the hardest part is wrestling with your butternut squash, so try to find one already cut up and packaged.
 Otherwise, see my photo tutorial below on how to prep it.
 Enjoy!

 How to Prep a Butternut Squash